 DIY Car Body Repairs – save money!!

 If your car or van is several years old, paying for a 100% perfect professional result may actually be wasting your money.
 You are probably more than capable of carrying out a completely acceptable job by following the guidelines on this website 🙂

 Body Repair Basics….

-The most expensive item which may be needed for larger repairs is a good spraygun and an air compressor to run it, which may be uneconomic for a "one-off" repair, but perhaps feasible for a keen DIY'er - see our Tools and Equipment pages.
+The most expensive item which may be needed for this type of diy car repair is a good spraygun, and an air compressor to run it.
+This may be uneconomic for a “one-off” repair, but perhaps feasible for a keen DIY’er – see our Tools and Equipment pages.